jlesquembre/clj-nix/docs/lock-file.md

                             :clj-nix.git/fetch :builtins.fetchTree}}}
 ```

-This should work well in any cases where a repository can be accessed
+This should work well in many cases where a repository can be accessed
 with the help of ssh-agent or other credential mechanisms, that nix
 builtin fetch supports.